nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 ### Execution

 The main execution WebSocket manages all `user` channel subscriptions based on the Polymarket instruments available in the cache during the initial connection sequence.
-When new trading commands are issued for additional instruments, a new `PolymarketWebSocketClient` is created for each new instrument (asset).
+When trading commands are issued for additional instruments, a separate `PolymarketWebSocketClient` is created for each new instrument (asset).

 :::note
 Polymarket does not support unsubscribing from channel streams once subscribed.